Bayeux Tapestry: In popular culture

 Other embroideries more loosely inspired by it include the Hastings Embroidery (1966), the New World Tapestry (1980–2000), the Quaker Tapestry (1981–89), the Great Tapestry of Scotland (2013), the Scottish Diaspora Tapestry (2014–15), Magna Carta (An Embroidery) (2014–15), and (in this case a woven tapestry with embroidered details) the Game of Thrones Tapestry (2017–19).

+Japanese anime director Hayao Miyazaki was inspired by the tapestry during the creation of his manga and film Nausicaä of the Valley of the Wind (1984).
+The legendary tapestry tells the story of a chosen one who will save the earth.

 A number of films have used sections of the tapestry in their opening credits or closing titles, including Disney's Bedknobs and Broomsticks, Anthony Mann's El Cid, Franco Zeffirelli's Hamlet, Frank Cassenti's La Chanson de Roland, Kevin Reynolds' Robin Hood: Prince of Thieves, and Richard Fleischer's The Vikings.

-The design and embroidery of the tapestry form one of the narrative strands of Marta Morazzoni's 1988 novella The Invention of Truth.

 The tapestry is referred to in Tony Kushner's play Angels in America.
 The apocryphal account of Queen Matilda's creation of the tapestry is used, perhaps in order to demonstrate that Louis, one of the main characters, holds himself to mythological standards.

+The couch gag for the 2008 The Simpsons episode "E Pluribus Wiggum" retells the eponymous family's struggle with their neighbour in the style of the tapestry.